jcamier/dfw_LoRa_LoRaWAN/README.md

 # DFW Pythoneers Talk on LoRa & LoRaWAN

+## Technical Terms:

+* The **baud rate** is the rate at which information is transferred in a communication channel.
+It is commonly used when discussing electronics that use serial communication.
+In the serial port context, "9600 baud" means that the serial port is capable of transferring a maximum of *9600 bits per second*.

+## What is LoRa?
 * LoRa technology is used as wide area network wireless technology.
 There are different frequency bands defined in US (902 to 928 MHz), EU (863 to 870 MHz) , China (779 to 787 MHz) and other regions to be used in LoRa wireless technology based network.
 It is low power, long range and low data rate based technology.